 Place lettuce stem in a shallow dish.
 Change the water every couple of days; after 10-12 days, you'll have bits of lettuce perfect for making small salads or topping deli sandwiches.
-See Getty Stewart for more.

-Place onions, roots down, in a small, water-filled glass and set in a sunny spot.
-Replace the water every 2-3 days, and transfer to a pot if you'd like them to last longer.
-See Getty Stewart for more.
+Place onions, roots down, in a small water-filled glass and set in a sunny spot.
+Replace the water every 2-3 days; transfer to a pot if you'd like the onions to last longer.

 No need to stock up on celery in your refrigerator.
 Like lettuce, cut the celery base from its stalk, leaving about 1-2 inches of celery.
 The central part of the celery holds the nutrients for producing new stalks.

 Place the cut celery base into a bowl of water.
 Change the water every other day to keep the roots fresh.
 Now you can enjoy quick-and-easy ants on a log whenever you please!

 Plant this veggie right in your garden!
 Regrowing onions is simple.
 Start by cutting the onion at the root, then place the onion root in the soil, cut side up.
 Cover the onion in about an inch of soil; water, then let the roots regenerate themselves.
 Once roots start to appear, remove the original onion bottom and let the roots grow out.